minervaknows/venus/minerva-values.md

 pursue mastery and growth over superficially displaying competence in low-risk endeavors.
 Aim high and take risks, failure be damned.

-## Co-Signed By (We have deprecated this repo in favor of our public doc here: https://docs.google.com/document/d/1_NYKZWGEdpuCKNJLVpI5t5TuvCgpcLMh9bCaw8ync70/edit?usp=sharing)
+## Co-Signed By (We have deprecated this repo in favor of our public doc [here](https://docs.google.com/document/d/1_NYKZWGEdpuCKNJLVpI5t5TuvCgpcLMh9bCaw8ync70/edit?usp=sharing))

 - Joaquin Roca 12/6/19
 - Craig T. Wood 12/16/19 Here we go!